neffercarrillo/security-plus/notes/README.md

 - full tunnel vpn maximizes security by encrypting all traffic
 - divides traffic and network requests and then routes them to the appropriate network
 - split tunnels are less secure but offers better performance
-- clientless vpn securenaccess through browse-based vpn tunnels. does not need hardware or software.
+- clientless vpn secure access through browse-based vpn tunnels. does not need hardware or software.
 - transport layer security (tls) is an example of a clientless vpn
 - transmission control protocol (tcp)
 - datagram transport layer security (DTLS) udp version of TLS